5 MIN WATCH

 Chapter 1: What is a Balanced Scorecard?

-There’s a lot that goes into explaining this topic, but let’s begin with the Balanced Scorecard definition:
+There’s a lot that goes into explaining this topic, but let’s begin with the Balanced Scorecard definition and basics:

 The Balanced Scorecard (BSC) is a business framework used for tracking and managing an organization’s strategy.